 To edit the data of the main customer or an additional customer, click the Edit link in the respective context menu.
 The background of the Customers Section turns yellow to indicate that it is in edit mode.
-Make the required changes and click OK.
-You can find detailed information about editing customer data in Updating Customers - Editing Customer Data.
+Make the required changes and click Save changes.
+You can find detailed information about editing customer data in Editing Customer Data.